 - Num. exposures The number of exposures to take before stopping.
 Most HiPERCAM users will want to take a continuous series of exposures and stop after an alloted time.
 In which case this field should be set to 0.
 If you want your OB to have a specific duration, the correct number of exposures is found by dividing the time required by the cadence reported by hfinder. - Readout speed Fast readout speed reduces the minimum exposure time in full-frame readout from 2.9s to 1.2s.
 This comes at the expense of increased readout noise.
 The impact of this on the S/N of your target is shown in hfinder. - Fast clocks Users wanting the ultimate in high speed performance can enable this option.
 This increases the rate at which charge is clocked in the CCDs.
 It will have an impact on charge transfer efficiency.
 As of today, this impact has not been well characterised, but we do not think it is serious. - Overscan Enable the recording of the overscan regions at the left and right edges of the chip.
 Can be useful if precise measurement of the bias in each frame is needed.
-This is important for the highest levels of photometric precision, so consider this option for, e.g. exoplanet transit observations.
+This can be useful for the highest levels of photometric precision.
+If the bias level is wrong, the sky background (and thus the estimated errors on the photomtry) will be wrong, so consider this option for, e.g. exoplanet transit observations.